LucasDiogo96/S.O.L.I.D/README.md

     }
 ```

-And finnaly we should use a business class to create our business logic to persist the person data.
+And finally, we should use a business class to create our business logic to persist the person data.

 ```csharp
    public class PersonBusiness